-My alphabetical journey through the National Photography Collection continues with a look at ‘Instantaneous’ photography.
+My alphabetical journey through our collection continues with a look at ‘instantaneous’ photography.

 The earliest photographic processes normally required exposures of many seconds, or even minutes, rendering the photography of movement impossible.